Kingdom of East Anglia: Geography

-The kingdom of the East Angles bordered the North Sea to the north and the east, with the River Stour historically dividing it from the East Saxons to the south.
-The North Sea provided a "thriving maritime link to Scandinavia and the northern reaches of Germany", according to the historian Richard Hoggett.
+The kingdom of the East Angles bordered the North Sea to the north and the east, with the River Stour historically dividing it from the East Saxons to the south, the North Sea providing a "thriving maritime link to Scandinavia and the northern reaches of Germany".
 The port of Ipswich (Gipeswic) was established in 7th century.

-The kingdom's western boundary varied from the rivers Ouse, Lark and Kennett to further westwards, as far as the Cam in what is now Cambridgeshire.
+The kingdom's western boundary varied from the rivers Ouse, Lark and Kennett to further westwards, as far as the Cam.
 At its greatest extent, the kingdom comprised the modern-day counties of Norfolk, Suffolk and parts of eastern Cambridgeshire.

 Erosion on the eastern border and deposition on the north coast altered the East Anglian coastline in Roman and Anglo-Saxon times (and continues to do so).
 In the latter, the sea flooded the low-lying Fens.
 As sea levels fell alluvium was deposited near major river estuaries and the "Great Estuary" (which the Saxon Shore forts at Burgh Castle and Caister had guarded) became closed off by a large spit of land.